realA10001986/Flux-Capacitor/README.md

 Your FC can learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, especially ones for TVs, send keys repeatedly and/or send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.

 As of firmware 1.72, IR learning can be initiated by entering *987654 followed by OK on the standard IR remote.
-(The old method described below is still supported.)

-With earlier firmware versions, IR learning required a physical [Time Travel](#time-travel) button, and the option **_TCD connected by wire_** in the Config Portal needs to be unchecked.
+>With earlier firmware versions, IR learning required a physical [Time Travel](#time-travel) button, and the option **_TCD connected by wire_** in the Config Portal needs to be unchecked.
 To start the learning process, hold the [Time Travel](#time-travel) button for a few seconds.

 When IR learning is started, the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
 Afterwards, the IR feedback LED will keep blinking - this means the FC is ready to receive a key from your IR remote.
 Press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then, again while the IR feedback LED is blinking, press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order: